SimPL-UBC/header_net/docs/training/visualization_guide.md

 ## Troubleshooting

 ### If Grad-CAM fails
-The user_context tries to identify the last transformer block automatically.
+The script tries to identify the last transformer block automatically.
 If it fails, you'll see a warning but other visualizations will still generate.

 ### If embeddings are slow
 - Use `--embedding-method umap` instead of `tsne` (UMAP is faster)